kse-nia3/yulia-shitova.github.io/about.md

 permalink: /about/
 ---

-Yulia Shitova is a professor at Russian State University for the Humanities (Moscow) and also at State University of Dubna (Moscow region).
+Yulia Shitova is a professor at Russian State University for the Humanities (Moscow) and at State University of Dubna (Moscow region).
 Yulia's been working in the education and science field for more than 20 years.
-Her scientific interests include

-### Courses taught

-The courses currently and previously lead include:
-- Digital marketing
-- Economics

 ### Contact me